utdata/icj-class/css/css-class.md

 }
 ```

-This `margin-right: auto;` style was discussed in the Learn CSS lesson in Codecademy.
+This `margin-<direction>: auto;` style was discussed in the Learn CSS lesson in Codecademy.

 If you've done this right, you should be able to refresh your browser and see everything centered.